-Face-to-Face Thesis and Dissertation Paper Readings
+Face-to-Face Thesis or Dissertation Reading

 What should I consider before scheduling an appointment?

-- Keep in mind that Lab assistants will not write your papers for you, nor can they help you produce error-free, publishable papers.
+- Keep in mind that Writing Lab assistants will not write your papers for you, nor can they help you produce error-free, publishable papers.
 Our job is to help you make your paper better.
 The Graduate Office might still require you to have your thesis or dissertation independently edited before submission for publication.

 How do I schedule an appointment?